renatoalmeidamartins/EKS-Sep-2025/README.md

 - [Taints and tolerations in the Kubernetes doc](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
 - [Persistent volumens and persistent volume claims, the way for a pod to decide the storage requirements for the node it can be sccheduled on](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 - [Invoking the Kubernetes REST API directly](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/)
+- [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/), be aware that they are not encrypted.
+This can be enabled by following the steps at the top of the page